zalando/zalando-howto-open-source/README.md

 ###Working with External Contributors

 The Guild supports you in recruiting non-Zalandos to contribute to your project.
 We simply require that you have external contributors sign a contributor licensing agreement (CLA).
-A few good models to follow and adapt: [.Net Foundation](https://cla2.dotnetfoundation.org/) example (electronic submission via GitHub account); [Google’s CLA](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-signing-the-cla) for contributing to AngularJS is a simple click-through form with a Googlebot that automatically checks for signatures; Selenium/Software Freedom Conservancy uses a [Google form](https://docs.google.com/a/zalando.de/forms/d/11Z8LoYpTGUIwCegifVH1YtL9smxVDNk-fOykUZTAWhE/viewform?hl=en_US&formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ#gid=0).
+A few good models to follow and adapt: [.Net Foundation](https://cla2.dotnetfoundation.org) example (electronic submission via GitHub account); [Google's CLA](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-signing-the-cla) for contributing to AngularJS is a simple click-through form with a Googlebot that automatically checks for signatures; Selenium/Software Freedom Conservancy uses a [Google form](https://docs.google.com/a/zalando.de/forms/d/11Z8LoYpTGUIwCegifVH1YtL9smxVDNk-fOykUZTAWhE/viewform?hl=en_US&formkey=dFFjXzBzM1VwekFlOWFWMjFFRjJMRFE6MQ#gid=0).

 ###Make Forks Meaningful

 *“Forks are for making your own snapshot of a codebase so that you can make a new version of it with your own special sauce, or so that you can contribute a change in the form of a pull request.
 Simply, you must make a fork whenever you need to modify the codebase, but do not have direct access to do so.
 New users don’t understand this and end up equating the ‘fork’ button with ‘download’ or ‘bookmark’.
-Little do they know, you can download code directly from the original repository and you can bookmark things using Github’s stars.”* —[Eric Greer](http://ericgreer.info/github/funny/stupidity/2016/02/28/judging-the-stupidity-of-github-projects.html)
+Little do they know, you can download code directly from the original repository and you can bookmark things using Github's stars.”* —[Eric Greer](http://ericgreer.info/github/funny/stupidity/2016/02/28/judging-the-stupidity-of-github-projects.html)

 To fork, or not to fork?
 Some guidelines:
 - Only keep the fork open as long as needed.